 - RV sites with electrical and water hookups

 - Amenities include a general store, fire rings, picnic tables, and a bath house with showers, toilets, and drinking water

 It may lack the raw, rough wildness and rugged, rocky skylines found in many other states across the US, but for those with an eye for subtler and gentler natural beauty, the state of Virginia has a whole lot to offer.
-By opting to pitch or park up for a few days at any of the above camping locations, moreover, you’ll be placing yourself slap bang in the middle of it all, with countless trails, lakes, rivers, and crags to be explored and at least a small handful of the area’s rich historical and cultural highlights no more than a short drive from your digs.
+By opting to pitch or park up for a few days at any of the best Virginia campgrounds above, moreover, you’ll be placing yourself slap bang in the middle of it all, with countless trails, lakes, rivers, and crags to be explored and at least a small handful of the area’s rich historical and cultural highlights no more than a short drive from your Virginia camping digs.